+At present there is a moratorium on the issue of new hackney carriage vehicle licences which was agreed by the former Licensing Committee in September 2008.
+This moratorium was reviewed in September 2010 and again in September 2014 whereupon it was extended for a further three years.
+The Committee has the authority to revert to the previous arrangements, whereby no limits were imposed, if that is considered appropriate.
+Policy HCV2 In addition to the requirements for an annual vehicle inspection and meter test, vehicle owners must also produce insurance for the vehicle, covering its use for public or private hire as appropriate before a licence can be issued.
 Further, the insurance for licensed vehicles must be maintained continuously throughout the duration of the licence.

-1.11 The legislation impacting on hackney carriage and private hire vehicles is the Town Police Clauses Act 1847, Birmingham City Council Hackney Carriage Byelaws 2008, the Local Government (Miscellaneous Provisions) Act 1976, Transport Act 1985, and the Equalities Act 2010.

-2. Licensing Hackney Carriage and Private Hire Drivers

-Individuals must satisfy the authority that they are fit and proper to be licensed drivers.
-The following application process is designed to ensure services delivered within the City are of a good standard and is subject to the appropriate fees being paid:
+Policy Veh1 Licensing Hackney Carriage and Private Hire Drivers Individuals must satisfy the authority that they are fit and proper to be licensed drivers.
+LGMPA 76 s51 The following application process is designed to ensure services delivered within the City are of a good standard and is subject to the appropriate fees being paid: • application received • entitlement to drive in the UK checked • entitlement to work in the UK checked • knowledge test • criminal record check • medical • driving test • disability awareness course • licence fee paid • licence issued (It may be necessary for an application to be referred to Committee at any stage of this process.)
+Application Received: The application form will be checked and details entered onto the Licensing Service computer system.
+Entitlement to drive in the UK Checked: An EU or EEA licence is acceptable as long as the counterpart licence issued by DVLA (for EU and EEA drivers) accompanies it.

-- 1. application received

-- 2. entitlement to drive in the UK checked

-- 3. entitlement to work in the UK checked

-- 4. knowledge test

-- 5. criminal record check

-- 6. medical

-- 7. driving test

-- 8. disability awareness course

-- 9. licence fee

-- 10. licence issued

-(It may be necessary for an application to be referred to Committee at any stage of this process.)

-2.1 Application Received:

-The application form will be checked and details entered onto the Licensing Service computer system.

-2.2 Entitlement to drive in the UK Checked:

-An EU or EEA licence is acceptable as long as the counterpart licence issued by DVLA (for EU and EEA drivers) accompanies it.
 However, vocational drivers may not drive indefinitely on an EU or EEA licence and must produce a United Kingdom DVLA driving licence if they have been resident in the UK for five years or more.
 An applicant for a hackney carriage or private hire driver's licence must have held a full DVLA driver's licence for at least two years.
+Policy DVLA1